xiaoxianyu-office/mm/skills/mechanics/showentity.md

 Mechanic: Show Entity
 --------------------------
-Shows the hidden caster to the targeted players
+Shows the hidden caster to the targeted players.

 **Attributes**